min2ha/ukwa-site/content/target/32284/index.en.md

   "start_date": "2015-11-10T09:00:00Z"
 }

-# Animal Research: Anatomy of a Conflict (Nature news special)

 Reporting on anti-animal-research activism, its impact on researcher opinions, and current debate on the use of animals in research.